-The decision to recall Landau was reached after two meetings this week between Propper and Deputy Secre-tary of State Warren Christopher.
-The U.S. action represents one of the few forms of pressure the United States has with the Chilean govern-ment since there is no more military program for Chile and econofnic aid is minimal.
+The decision to recall Landau w reached after two meetings this week between Propper and Deputy Secre-tary of State Warren Christopher.
+The U.S. action represents one of the few forms of pressure the United States has with the Chilean govern-ment since there is no more military program for Chile and economic aid is minimal.
 Chile has ample reason for wanting very badly to retain U.S. friendship since it is in more or less continual confrontation with three hostile neighbors, Peru, Bolivia and Argentina.

-Argentina.
-The diplomatic maneuver comes at a time when Propper and the FBI have under arrest four suspects in the murder and as a nationwide manhunt continues for two other sus-
+The diplomatic maneuver at a time when Propper and the FBI have under arrest four suspects in the murder and as a nationwide manhunt continues for two other suspects.

-The key figure is an American, Michael V. Townley, 36, an electron-ics expert who espoused rightist causes and worked for DINA.
-The expatriate Townley was expelled by the Chileans into the custody of FBI agents and he has been charged with one felony count of conspiracy to murder a foreign diplomat.
+The key figure is an American, Michael V. Townley, 36, an electronics expert who espoused rightist causes and worked for DINA.
+The expatriate Townley was expelled by the Chileans into the custody of FBI agents and he has been charged with agents and he has been charged with one felony count of conspiracy to murder a foreign diplomat.